 Do engineers use AutoCAD?
 Yes, all types of engineers use AutoCAD.
 AutoCAD makes engineering work more efficient among many other things.

 When I do work for older facilities, I’m handed old large design sheets.
-Before CAD, engineers did their designs by hand on these large sheets.
+Before CAD, engineers did their designs by hand on large sheets.

 #1 Which type of engineering work requires AutoCAD?